-Learning styles: This is both a significant and insignificant learning context for learning in a non-fixed environment and/or with mobile devices in scenarios, where students do and do not have strong learning styles, respectively.
-Similarly, although a learner may have strong learning styles, it does not necessarily mean that they want to restrict themselves to learning and studying with only materials suitable for that particular learning style.
-It may be appropriate to incorporate an additional option to ask users whether they would like their materials selected with consideration of their learning styles.
-Note that this is only applicable for materials within a given topic such as

-- Knowledge level: This is a significant learning context for the selection of materials within a given topic.
-It is especially significant in time-restricted scenarios, as often is in the case of m-learning, to use the correct level of knowledge of materials to maximize productivity in the time available. - Concentration level: This is a significant learning context when performing m-learning.
-However, it is an attribute which is difficult to define, measure, and quantify.
+- 1. Learning styles - this is both a significant and insignificant learning context for learning in an non-fixed environment and/or with mobile devices in scenarios, where students do and do not have strong learning styles, respectively.
+Similarly, although a learner may have strong learning styles, it does not necessarily mean that they want to restrict themselves to learning/studying with only materials suitable for that particular learning style.
+It may be appropriate to incorporate an additional option to prompt users whether they would like their materials selected with consideration of their learning styles.
+Note that this is only applicable for materials within a given topic such as JavaTM. - 2.
+Knowledge level-this is a significant learning context for the selection of materials within a given topic.
+It is especially significant in time-restricted scenarios, as often is in the case of m-learning, to use the correct level of knowledge of materials to maximize productivity in the time available. - 3.
+Concentration level this is a significant learning context when performing m-learning.
+However, it is an attribute which is difficult to define, measure and quantify.
 It was revealed that the motivation of the learner has a significant impact on their concentration level.
-For example, a highly motivated student is able to concentrate better, despite environment distractions, and can also eliminate internal distractions.
-Using the interview data analysis, we hypothesized that additional factors-noise, busyness, temperature, frequency of interruption, urgency of task, and motivation-also have a relationship with the student's concentration level.
+For example, a highly motivated student is able to concentrate better, despite of environment distractions and can also eliminate internal distractions.
+Using the interview data analysis, we hypothesized that additional factors - noise, busyness, temperature, frequency of interruption, urgency of task, and motivation - also have a relationship with the student's concentration level.
 Note that the first four relate to the characteristics of an environment, and the final two relate to the characteristics of a learner.
 Results were gained from our diary study, which suggested that the highest positive correlation existed between the motivation and the concentration level of a student.
-Hence, the motivation level of a student may be a more significant learning context than their concentration level.
-Therefore. we propose that the concentration level context can be replaced by the motivation
+Hence, the motivation level of a student may be a more significant learning context, than their concentration level.
+Therefore, we propose that the concentration level context can be replaced by the motivation of a learner context, and the latter to be used for the suggestion of learning materials to students.

-- of a learner context, and the latter to be used for the suggestion of learning materials to students. - 4.
-Frequency of interruption: This is not a significant learning context in our mlearning framework because no significant benefits would be gained from determining appropriate learning materials based on the frequency of interruption of a location.
-It is unavoidable that students would be distracted and/or interrupted either externally, and/or internally, in both fixed and non-fixed environments. - Available time: This is a very significant learning context because it was revealed that most learners would a) prefer to be able to complete a given task in the time that they have available, and b) like to work on small tasks in the short periods of time that they have available.
+- 4. Frequency of interruption this is not a significant learning context in our m-learning framework because no significant benefits would be gained from determining appropriate learning materials based on the frequency of interruption of a location.
+It is unavoidable that students would be distracted and/or interrupted either externally, and/or internally, in both fixed and non-fixed environments. - 5.
+Available time this is a very significant learning context because it was revealed that most learners would a) prefer to be able to complete a given task in the time that they have available, and b) like to work on small tasks in the short periods of time that they have available.